Silvino Bracho: Boston Red Sox

 On March 6, 2022, Bracho signed a minor-league deal with the Boston Red Sox.
 He began the season in Triple-A with the Worcester Red Sox, until accompanying the major-league squad to Toronto for a series in late June.
 Bracho was added to Boston's active roster on June 28.
 He was designated for assignment two days later, without making an appearance for the team.

 Atlanta Braves

 On June 30, 2022, Bracho was traded to the Atlanta Braves for cash considerations.
 He was promoted to the active roster and made his debut with the team on July 1.
 He was designated for assignment on July 4 after just one appearance.
 The Braves outrighted Bracho to the Triple-A Gwinnett Stripers on July 6.
 On September 28, Bracho was again promoted to the active roster.
-On November 18, he was non tendered and became a free agent.
+On November 15, Bracho was designated for assignment by the Braves after they protected multiple prospects from the Rule 5 draft.
+On November 18, he was non–tendered and became a free agent.

 Cincinnati Reds

 On December 7, 2022, Bracho signed a minor league deal with the Cincinnati Reds that included an invite to spring training.
+He was assigned to the Triple-A Louisville Bats to begin the 2023 season, where he posted a 3.14 ERA with 15 strikeouts in 14 1/3 innings pitched.
+On May 14, 2023, Bracho's contract was selected to the active roster.
+He made 4 appearances for Cincinnati, allowing 3 runs on 2 hits and 5 walks with 4 strikeouts in 5 1/3 innings pitched.
+On May 24, Bracho was designated for assignment following the promotion of Eduardo Salazar.
+He cleared waivers and was sent outright to Triple-A on May 27.

+On June 21, the Reds selected Bracho's contract back to the major league roster.
+After only one game (in which he tossed two scoreless innings against the Atlanta Braves), Bracho was designated for assignment on June 25 following the promotion of Randy Wynne.
+On October 10, Bracho elected free agency.

+Toros de Tijuana

+On January 25, 2024, Bracho signed with the Toros de Tijuana of the Mexican League.
+In 44 appearances for Tijuana, he logged a 1–1 record and 1.73 ERA with 54 strikeouts and 6 saves across 41 2/3 innings of relief.
+Bracho became a free agent following the season.

+On July 28, 2025, Bracho re-signed with the Toros.